seunomosowon/TA-mailclient/README.md

 **additional_folders** - This is an optional parameter containing a comma-separated list of additional folders to be indexed if IMAP is configured for the mailbox.

+**drop_attachment** -  This is an optional parameter to determine if email attachment should be discarded.

 ### Copyright & License

 A copy of the Creative Commons Legal code has been added to the add-on detailing its license.